peterdfields/awk_oneliners/README.md

 awk '{ for (i=1; i<=NF; i++) RtoC[i]= (RtoC[i]!=""?
 RtoC[i] FS $i: $i) }
     END{ for (i in RtoC) print RtoC[i] }' infile
 ```

+#### Merge two files by column and select a subset of columns in resultant file (see https://theglassicon.com/tip-of-the-day/awk-script-merge-columns-files/)
+#### Here there are two files, both two columns, and we merge column two from the first file with column one from the second.
+`pr -m -t -s\  file1 file2 | awk '{print $2,$3}' > out_file.txt`